hustcer/nushell.github.io/.ebook-pub/commands/bytes_replace.md

 ## Parameters

-- `find`: the pattern to find
+- `find`: The pattern to find.
-- `replace`: the replacement pattern
+- `replace`: The replacement pattern.
-- `...rest`: for a data structure input, replace bytes in data at the given cell paths
+- `...rest`: For a data structure input, replace bytes in data at the given cell paths.
 - `--all`: replace all occurrences of find binary

 ## Input/output types: